 A bike computer is essentially a glorified GPS, but it does a lot more than give simple directions, although some do have this feature.

-Bike computers calculate and record your riding speed, distance, elapsed time, route and much more, depending on their functionalities.
-They can be paired with the various sensors such as cadence, heart rate and power.
+Bike computers calculate and record your riding speed, distance, elapsed time, route, and much more, depending on their functionalities.
+They can be paired with various sensors such as cadence, heart rate monitors, and power.

 3. Carbon Wheels